franks42/cljs-info/README.md

 ### run-repl-listen

 None of the cljs-info.repl functions are essential for the cljs-info.doc and cljs-info.ns related functions, but if you want to work in the "one and a half repl" mode, you will have to start the cljs-repl with certain configuration parameters.
 The "run-repl-listen" function is a plug-in replacement for the equivalent lein-cljsbuild one.
 The difference is that it configures a number of the cljs-doc and cljs-ns-* functions such that they can be called from the cljs-repl.
 Again... please reread the "one and a half repl" section to understand the caveats.

+Note that cljs->repl and cljs->repl* also rely on the special configuration setting and therefor also require the cljs-repl to be started with cljs-info.repl/run-repl-listen.

 ### cljs->repl, cljs->repl* and js->repl